beaujeant/beaujeant.github.io/AppSec101/cpu.md

 In order for the data to be processed by a computer, it needs to be converted in a format that computer can read.
 For instance, computer cannot process a picture from a [roll film](https://en.wikipedia.org/wiki/Roll_film), it first needs to convert the picture to a digital format, which means converting in a meaningful series of `1`s and `0`s.
 For this, the computer will need some electronic sensors that will isolate a small portion of the picture, one sensor will evaluate the percentage of red and send to the computer the digital value from 0 (no red) to 255 (100% red) in binary.
 Then it will do the same for the color green and blue.
 Once done, it will move to the portion right next to it, and continue until the entire picture has been scanned.
 The computer will then reconstruct the red/green/blue (R/G/B) portions together in a digital format so that the picture can be displayed, edited or copied.

-> Note: There are many way to digitalized a picture, this was just a simplified example of how to do it.
+> __Note__: There are many way to digitalized a picture, this was just a simplified example of how to do it.

 Digitalizing data often (but not necessary) involved loss of information.
 For instance, with our picture, the sensor isolated a small portion and evaluate the percentage of red/green/blue for that portion.
 But that portion itself also had a nuance of red/green/blue within it.
 So in order to be more accurate, the sensor should have taken smaller portions, however, the sensor itself is limited by its own capability.
 Depending on the quality and technology used, the sensor will be more or less accurate.
 As of now, we don't have color sensor with an atomic precision, which means we will loose precision and thus information in the digitalization of pictures.